cool-ic/macos-kvm/README.md

-## A full guide on how to install macos with gpu passthrough on amd cpu and single nvidia card.
+## A full guide on how to install macos with gpu passthrough on AMD cpu and single nvidia card.
 ## You need to make sure that your mother board supports iommu.
 ## hardware